Thurman1776-/fudux/README.md

 - [createStore function](https://github.com/Thurman1776-/fudux/blob/main/Sources/fudux/createStore.swift)
 - [applyMiddleware function](https://github.com/Thurman1776-/fudux/blob/main/Sources/fudux/applyMiddleware.swift)

 Those are the barebones you need to get started.
-There's a utility [compose function](https://github.com/Thurman1776-/fudux/blob/main/Sources/fudux/compose.swift) that lets chain these (and other APIs alike) functions together.
+There's a utility [compose function](https://github.com/Thurman1776-/fudux/blob/main/Sources/fudux/compose.swift) that allows you to enhance the store with custom functionality, such as logging, storing actions, running actions on a queue, etc.

 # Table of Contents